What is the difference between an allergy and a side effect?

 What about egg allergy and vaccine allergy?
-The link between the two is that some vaccinations, including the MMR and Influenza vaccines are made using chicken egg or related substances.
+The link between the two is that some vaccinations, including the MMR and Influenza vaccines, are made using chicken egg or related substances.
 In theory, if one is allergic to eggs, then one may be allergic to egg-based vaccines.
 This is what we thought years ago and as a result, many egg-allergic children automatically did not receive the MMR vaccine because of this fear.
-However, allergy tests can be performed on any vaccine.
-So, to be sure, doctors can perform an allergy test for the MMR vaccine itself.
-If, based on the allergy test, an egg-allergic child is not allergic to the MMR vaccine, he or she receives the MMR vaccine without any problem.
-After years of this approach, it was realized that very, very few egg-allergic children were actually allergic to the MMR vaccine.
-As a result, current expert recommendations are to go ahead an vaccinate egg-allergic children with the MMR vaccine without any specific MMR allergy testing.
-So in reality, the relationship with egg allergy and the MMR vaccine is just in theory, as almost all egg-allergic children can receive the MMR, egg-based vaccine without a problem.
-However, this does not apply to other egg-based vaccines like the flu vaccine.
-In this case, if a child is allergic to eggs, he or she should not receive the vaccine unless specific "flu- vaccine allergy tests" are performed by an allergist.
-There seem to be some people that despite having an egg allergy are not allergic to the fu vaccine when tested.
+So, to be sure, doctors used to perform an allergy test for the MMR vaccine itself.
+If based on the allergy test, an egg-allergic child was not allergic to the MMR vaccine, he or she received the MMR vaccine without any problem.
+After years of this approach, it was realized that very, very few egg-allergic children were actually allergic to the MMR vaccine itself.
+As a result, current expert recommendations are to go ahead and vaccinate egg-allergic children with the MMR vaccine without any specific MMR allergy testing.
+So in reality, the relationship between egg allergy and the MMR vaccine is just in theory, as almost all egg-allergic children can receive the MMR, egg-based vaccine without a problem.

 A similar situation relates to the flu vaccine.
 Recent studies have concluded that egg-allergic individuals may be vaccinated against influenza without a prior influenza vaccine skin test.